 Those that have wheels make for hassle-free transport and movement.
 Just be sure that the wheels include a locking mechanism to prevent movement when you start the actual grilling.

 Certain models come with lids, so they’re capable of roasting as well as grilling.
 For these models, the lid should close snugly for optimal cooking.
-Others are built with extendable sides to set your food and cooking utensils on.
+Others are built with extendable side tables to set your food and cooking utensils on.

 If you’re going with a gasser, see how many BTUs it’s rated for.
 BTU stands for British thermal unit.
 Basically, the BTU rating is a measurement of how much heat it can produce, the higher the better for out and out high heat grilling.

 Additional safety features are always a bonus.
 For example, those with bodies that stay cool to the touch.
 This way, no one will get scalded if they accidentally touch or brush against it while it’s hot.

 The materials it’s built from can make all the difference.
 Stainless steel makes for easy clean-up and tends to be more durable too.
 So do porcelain-enameled parts.